AbigailTsani/Portfolio/README.md

 Python usage application

 ## Glimpse
-This is where my potential of machine learning are explored and honed.
+This is where the potential of machine learning are explored and honed.
 Several model of Machine Learning will be applied in data and find the insight behind all the data

-## List of my project:
+## List of Project:
 1. Body Fat Prediction: Application of Linear Regression, Ridge Regression, Lasso Regression